-The two key property requirements to be considered to ensure the Authority can deliver Prevention activities in an effective, targeted manner relate to
+The two key property requirements to be considered to ensure the Authority can deliver community fire safety in an effective, targeted manner relate to the provision of appropriate facilities for Fire

-- 1. The provision of appropriate facilities for Fire Cadets (and other youth related activities) and - 2.
-The provision of facilities to meet the more general needs of the community and community groups.
+Cadets (and other youth related activities) and the provision of facilities to meet the more general needs of the community and community groups

-The strategic aim would be to provide community facilities on all Fire Stations but this is challenging due to the layout of existing stations.
-When designing new or refurbishing existing stations, the provision of community facilities would form part of the design.
+Work continues by the Community Safety Section to assess the current level of property provision to meet the requirements highlighted above.
+The strategic aim would be to have a provision on all community Fire Stations, but this is not possible due to the layout of existing stations.
+When designing new or refurbishing stations the provision of community facilities form part of the brief.